conduitio-labs/conduit-connector-vitess/README.md

 ### Key handling

-If no `keyColumn` field is provided, then the connector will attempt to look up the primary key column of the table.
+If the `keyColumn` field is not provided, then the connector will attempt to look up the primary key column of the table.
 If that can't be determined it will use a value of the `orderingColumn` field.

 ### Columns